 Do all the things.

 This may sound vague, but what I mean is take as many jobs as you can in as many different areas as you can.
 Just because you ultimately want to be a writer, an actor, a musician or a painter doesn’t mean you’re too good for the jobs that make the world go round.
 And taking a job that pays the bills doesn’t mean you’ve “sold out” or “given up.”
 Hell, you have to eat, too.
 I have worked as a casting assistant, a “fashion expert” at Express, an employee at a dog boarder, a social-media manager for a company that bred bulls for the rodeo.
 If it paid money, I probably tried it.
 I quickly learned that I was NOT going to make money straight out of the gate pursuing art, so I had to make some real-life choices.
 Yes, I made those choices primarily because I just needed the cash, but looking back, those experiences have helped shaped me into someone with a well-rounded view of things, which I believe every artist, regardless of their medium, can benefit from.
 Don’t become so laser focused on the romanticized idea of “being an artist” that you don’t take the jobs required to pay your bills.
+It is also a very good idea to take note of up and coming trends in the creative industry, particularly the online world.
+At Emerson College Online you could learn about big data and how it links to social media and marketing.
+Structures are continually changing in the digital world, so give yourself the competitive edge by expanding your horizons in ways you may not have thought about.

 Remember why you love what you do.